 Both sets of cloud liquid water optical properties and the Baum optical properties are stored in coefficient files whose names begin "sccldcoef".
 The Baran ice scheme optical properties are parameterised within the code.
 When reading the RTTOV coefficient files (using the rttov_read_coefs subroutine - see section 7.2) the opts%rt_ir%addclouds option must be true and the cloud coefficient file is read in at the same time as the optical depth coefficient file.
 The cloud coefficients must be defined for the same set of channels as the optical depth coefficients.
-The default folder for cloud scattering files is rtcoef_rttov13/cldaer_visir/, but if you are using "ironly" v13 predictor optical depth coefficient files can be found in rtcoef_rttov13/cldaer_ir/ by default.
+The default folder for cloud scattering files is rtcoef_rttov13/cldaer_visir/, but if you are using "ironly" v13 predictor optical depth coefficient files or v7/v8 predictor coefficient files then the corresponding cloud optical property files can be found in rtcoef_rttov13/cldaer_ir/ by default.